derekcheungsa/ai-automation-finance/README.md

-# AI-Automation-Finance
+# AI Automation Finance

-Welcome to AI-Automation-Finance!
+Welcome to AI Automation Finance!
 This repository is designed to serve as a learning resource for individuals looking to build AI-assisted automations with a focus on the finance industry.
 Our goal is to create a collaborative and supportive community of learners, where everyone can share their knowledge and experience, ask questions, and learn from one another.

 [![Watch the video](https://img.youtube.com/vi/NIzGctlvzBM/maxresdefault.jpg)](https://youtu.be/NIzGctlvzBM)